 - Facilitate citizen participation in planning processes that accomplish our goals as a city while respecting the unique character of neighborhoods.

 WE CAN coalesced in the fall of 2015 when individuals-- many living, working or owning property in or near the proposed South Willamette Special Area Zone—became concerned about the significant opposition to sustainable, walkable development plans that provided a multitude of housing choices.
-As the South Willamette Special Area Zone continued to be a source of controversy, WE CAN promoted inclusive processes that took into account the voices and needs of all Eugene residents, both in South Willamette and throughout the city.
+WE CAN began with a focus on South Willamette, but saw South Willamette as just an example of the significant roadblocks to providing true housing options in Eugene.

 Site Photo Credits: